 Overall, I feel like I was very lucky with the weather.
 Some hikers complained that it “rained for 20 days in May” but in fact it was mostly just cool and damp (remember all the “Gorillas in the Mist” pics?).
 The number of days I had to take down or setup camp in the rain were very few.
 Most of the big rains came at night while I was safe in my tent/shelter/motel.
 I definitely had to hike in the rain but rarely for extended periods.
 Fortunately, some of my wetter days were made more tolerable because I knew I was already planning to head into town the following day.
 If one had to deal with multiple days of everything getting wet and never drying out that would be far more difficult.
 Additionally, the heat/humidity were reasonably oppressive and the bugs were never too terrible (except for the one horse fly bite that is in its 4th week of healing)

-My gear selections all worked out well with the exception of sending my 30 degree down bag home too early (in favor of a very light summer bag) and then having Andrea send it back two weeks later.
+My gear selections all worked out well with the exception of sending my 30 degree down bag home too early (in favor of a very light summer bag) and then having it sent back to me two weeks later.
 I was very happy with my lightweight leather boots (even during the warmer weather) especially for the extra protection they provided when accidentally kicking roots and rocks.
 I went through 2.5 pairs and probably could have stretched them a little longer and just used 2 pairs.
 The hands-free hiking umbrella was a game changer.
 I really didn’t even consider modest rain to be a deterrent while hiking.
 It was especially effective in the 55-70 degree temp range when it would still be too warm to wear a rain jacket hiking uphill but too cold to not wear anything without the umbrella.
 I have lots of other thoughts on gear I will save for another time but overall my average base wait was about 12.5lbs and I felt like I didn’t compromise safety or comfort (I might have used a full length sleep pad if I was to change something).
 Some of the luxury/comfort items I used were: